-Impact of COVID-19
+Impact of Covid 19

 The valuation results and employer contributions above were assessed as at 31 March 2019.
-In 2020 we have so far seen significant volatility and uncertainty in markets around the world in relation to the COVID-19 pandemic.
+In 2020 and 2021 we have so far seen significant volatility and uncertainty in markets around the world in relation to the COVID-19 pandemic.
 This potentially has far-reaching consequences in terms of funding and risk, which will need to be kept under review.
 We believe that it is important to take stock of the situation as opposed to make immediate decisions in what is an unprecedented set of events.
-Our view is that employer contributions should not be revisited but the position should be kept under review by the Administering Authority who will monitor the development of the situation and keep all stakeholders informed of any potential implications so that the outcome can be managed effectively.
+Our view is that employer contributions should not be revisited as a general rule but the Administering Authority has consulted on updates to the Funding Strategy Statement which will allow the Fund to review contributions between valuations where there is a material change in employer covenant or liabilities, in line with the new regulations on contribution flexibilities introduced in September 2020.
+The position will be kept under review by the Administering Authority, who will monitor the development of the situation and keep all stakeholders informed of any potential implications so that the outcome can be managed effectively.

-Actuarial Present Value of Promised Retirement Benefits for the Purposes of IAS 26
+Actuarial Present Value of promised retirement benefits for the purposes of IAS 26